Cowboys Cry Too

 Brown hair turns gray, back’s never as strong,

-His Children see it coming, his Wife says slow down, But work mixes with pride at what he tries to get done,
+But work mixes with pride at what he tries to get done,

 The feeling inside knots at his gut, but it never shows, cause Cowboy don’t cry.